 Business Climate Rating

-- Presence of European institutions, international organizations, and global groups
+- Presence of European institutions,

-- Well-trained workforce through professional education, multilingualism
+- Well-trained workforce through vocational education, multilingualism

 - Political and financial tensions between Flanders and Wallonia

 - Complex institutional structure and multiple administrative levels

 - Highly dependent on the Western European economy (exports of goods and services = 82% of GDP)